haodoo/haodoo-classic/README.md

 https://haodoo.net/PDB/D/173.epub for the horizontal EPUB format OR https://haodoo.net/PDB/D/V173.epub for the vertical EPUB format

-The “MP3” directory holds the audiobook files.
-For example, https://haodoo.net/MP3/0836-01.mp3.

 The “book” and “Share” directories hold the book description in HTML format.
 The assignment of each book description file can be found in the catalog table.
 For example, https://haodoo.net/book/173.html.

 The “covers” directory holds the cover graphic files for a book.
 Not all books have an associated cover.
 The assignment of each book cover file can be found in the catalog table.
 For example, https://haodoo.net/covers/173.jpg.